-To understand better, let us have an example.
+To understand better we use an example here.
 A patient with lots of crowding walks into the office.
 His tooth has existing dental disease, including decay or infection around the root of the tooth.
-In such a case, the orthodontist at Oasis Orthodontics will perform typically perform an analysis.
+In such a case, the orthodontist at Oasis Orthodontics will typically perform an analysis.

 Then, the next step is to be selective in removing the tooth (or teeth).
 It is indeed a complex process depending on the individual and the situation.
 The crucial part of the procedure is picking the right tooth or teeth to be removed.
 It is to ensure that the patient will have a good outcome out of the extraction and the whole procedure.